Do You Need a Passport to Cruise?

 (Note: Read the explanation of benefits on your travel insurance policy very carefully.)

-If the cruise ends abruptly because of a mechanical issue and you do not have a passport, the cruise line will work with the consulate or embassy to ensure you make it back into the United States without issue.
+If the cruise ends abruptly because of a mechanical issue and you don’t have a passport, the cruise line will work with the consulate or embassy to ensure you make it back into the United States without issue.

 This is why many veteran cruisers and travel agents advise first-timers to travel with a passport, even if they aren’t technically required to.